 Portrait vs. Landscape vs. Square: Which TikTok Aspect Ratio Works Best?

-Other supported formats include:
+Other supported video formats and sizes include:

 How TikTok Video Sizes Align with Other Social Media Platforms